How To Make Training More Engaging

 The hidden psychology behind training engagement

-From my work with global teams, I've discovered that engagement isn't just about attention—it's about cognitive load management.
-When I analyze training programs that consistently achieve 90%+ completion rates with strong knowledge retention, they all share three psychological principles:
+When I analyze training programs that consistently achieve 90%+ completion with strong retention, they all balance three psychological principles:

 This is why traditional "death by PowerPoint" fails so spectacularly.
 It violates all three principles simultaneously.